Katie Chancellor is a contemporary artist based in Ballarat, Australia.

 After moving from the country for suburbia in her early twenties, Katie built a career in the health industry.
 Still her creative spark was never far away.
 During those days of city living, Katie and her brother Will started to notice the ever evolving Melbourne street art scene during their commutes to the office.
 Inspiration had struck, and soon enough they formed the sibling duo Swift and Ctrl V, creating colourful creature paste ups reminiscent of the animals that surrounded them on the farm.

 After completing post graduate studies in Visual Arts at the VCA in 2016, Katie relocated from Melbourne to the beautiful heritage city of Ballarat with her husband John and labrador Nugget Chops Chancellor Wigg.
 They now have a beautiful son George, born in July 2020 in the middle of the pandemic.

-Katie’s creative practice has now evolved into colourful acrylic birds painted on wood panels, symbolic of her treasured memories with her Grandmother birdwatching from the verandah.
+Katie’s creative practice has now evolved into colourful acrylic birds and creatures painted on wood panels, symbolic of her treasured memories with her Grandmother birdwatching from the verandah.
 Reminiscent of a paste up, every bird has it’s own character; each carefully jig-sawed out and set free with it’s own totem message for the world.